r3dotstone/jaden.github.io/classprojects.md

 ### ECE392: Robotics, Vision, and Control Independent Side
 A professor reached out to myself and a fellow integrative engineer (Peter Fabens '24) focussing in robotics because he wants to teach a robotics course in the coming years.
 We were tasked with reading
-<a href="url">Peter Corke's</a> textbook, Robotics, Vision and Control, and collaborating on exrecises for every chapter to be adapted into labs for the course.
+<a href="https://petercorke.com/">Peter Corke's</a> textbook, Robotics, Vision and Control, and collaborating on exrecises for every chapter to be adapted into labs for the course.
 Corke's textbook pairs with two freeware libraries:
 <a href="https://github.com/petercorke/robotics-toolbox-matlab">Robotics Toolbox for MATLAB</a> and <a href="https://github.com/petercorke/machinevision-toolbox-matlab">Machine Vision Toolbox for MATLAB</a>.
 Detailed below are a selection of our demonstrations of critical robotics tools and algorithms, programmed in MATLAB and Simulink.

 #### Trajectory Planning
 In this example, the task is to navigate the aisles of the grocery store, Giant, with as a quadcopter.
 This is done by establishing waypoints the quadcopter needs to travel through, planning a multi-segment trajectory that maximizes the quadcopters speed, and passing that to a dynamic model of a quadcotper.
+See the velocity vs. time graphs for a comparison between different trajectory algorithms.

 <img src="https://r3dotstone.github.io/portfolio/media/quadGiant.png" height="300" />

  _Orange is the planned path, while the path actually taken by the quadcopter with oscillations and wider turning radii_

-[Video coming soon]
 <video style="max-height: 300px; width: auto;" controls>
     <source src="https://r3dotstone.github.io/portfolio/media/quadGiant_cut.mp4" type="video/mp4">
     Your browser does not support the video tag.